PhilipSCA/Rust/README.md

 # Rust - Learning

-# Starting out
+# Getting started
-1. Firstly, you need to download rustup from the Rust website. https://www.rust-lang.org/tools/install
+1. Download rustup from the [Rust website](https://www.rust-lang.org/tools/install).
 2. Once rustup has installed, rust is installed on your computer.
 3. Open visual studio code
 4. Type `cargo new [project name]`, rust will automatically create a project folder and the needed files to run a rust project.